How Call in Studio Works / FAQ

 What is the Difference Between a Call-In Line and a Guest Line?

 When setting up your show or meeting, you select how many open lines you wish to have for callers to dial into.
-While you must buy one phone number from us for callers to call, you select how many "virtual lines" you will have open for callers to connect to (the system default is 5 lines, but can be any number from 1 to 35, or up to 225 upon request).
+While you must buy one phone number from us for callers to call, assigned as either a Call-In line or Call-In (Listen Only) line (for more on listen-only lines, click here), you select how many "virtual lines" you will have open for callers to connect to (the system default is 5 lines, but can be any number from 1 to 35, or up to 225 upon request).
 Once your select line limit (5 by default) is reached, additional callers will hear a busy signal and will not able to connect to your session.